tombelv/vurtis/README.md

 while satisfying input constraints.

 ## TODO
-- [ ] extend the cost function hessian to the full nonlinear case, for now the sensitivity assumes separation between functions of state and input
 - [ ] implement terminal cost
 - [ ] include autodiff as a submodule or system dependency
 - [ ] some interface to set OSQP settings during setup